Mega Menu

 What prerequisite knowledge/skills do I need?

 None!
-Our committee members will be present at workshops to help you with any queries or uncertainties you might have.
+Our committee members will be present at workshops to help you with any queries or uncertainties you might have, as well as guide you through learning new skills you may need.

 How much does it cost to build a bot?

 This depends on a number of factors, including your bot type and material used.
-Most beginner bots cost about £X. This cost is usually split between some number of members in a group.
+Most beginner bots cost about £X. This cost is usually split between some number of members in a group unless you would like to take on the competition solo.
 BristolSU has an Activity Hardship Fund of up £100 per student to support students who wouldn't otherwise be able to participate given the cost.

 How can I use the workshop facilities as a non-engineering student?